 Vizio’s tiny, budget-priced SB2021n-G6 soundbar is a champ when it comes to beating expectations.
-This 20-inch, $130 soundbar (which you can snag for $98 at Walmart.com) doesn’t look like much, yet it manages to crank out impressively rich, detailed audio for its size, while DTS Virtual:X processing helps to deliver 3D effects that sounds amazing given the SB2021n-G6’s pared-down specs.
+This 20-inch, $130 soundbar (which you can snag for $98 at Walmart.com) doesn’t look like much, yet it manages to crank out impressively rich, detailed audio for its size, while DTS Virtual:X processing helps to deliver 3D effects that sound amazing given the SB2021n-G6’s pared-down specs.

 Naturally, some serious corners have been cut to achieve the SB2021n-G6’s budget price tag, with the soundbar lacking such basic features as HDMI inputs (forget lossless or even Dolby Digital Plus audio) and Wi-Fi connectivity (meaning you won’t be able to control the soundbar with an app).
 For those reasons, I wouldn’t recommend the SB2021n-G6 for a large or even medium-sized home theater setup.
 That said, the SB2021n-G6 makes for a terrific, inexpensive way to upgrade the sound on a bedroom TV or in a cramped dorm room.

 This review is part of TechHive’s coverage of the best soundbars, where you’ll find reviews of competing products, plus a buyer’s guide to the features you should consider when shopping.

 Being the $130 2.1-channel soundbar that it is, the Vizio SB2021n-G6 comes equipped with just three drivers: a pair of 1.61 x 2.24-inch drivers in the main unit for the left and right channels, plus a down-firing 5.25-inch driver for the wireless subwoofer.
 Save for a small rear vent that helps to augment the soundbar’s bass response, that’s all you get in terms of drivers and other acoustic features.